Until U.S. Capitol riot, Amazon expressed scant concern about violent content on Parler, social network says

 In the weeks leading up to the Jan.
-6 insurrection at the U.S. Capitol, Amazon executives seemed excited by Parler’s growth and discussed expanding its business relationship with the conservative Twitter competitor, Parler said Wednesday.
+6 insurrection at the U.S. Capitol, Amazon seemed excited by Parler’s growth and discussed expanding its business relationship with the conservative Twitter competitor, Parler said Wednesday.

 In a court filing, Parler said that communication with Amazon continued as Parler prepared for the possibility that President Donald Trump could join the social network, bringing millions of new users with him.